 Where to find a florist in Victoria

-I want to let you into Victoria’s exceptionally exciting floristry scene.
-We seriously have some of the world’s best floral designers right on our doorstep.
-These scallywags are the most forward thinking and talented group of florists I’ve found.
-This lot are pushing the boundaries of what’s possible with flowers, mostly using locally sourced and native species, and operating on the edge of the movement towards maximum sustainability..
+I want to let you in to Victoria’s exceptionally exciting floristry scene.
+We have some of the world’s best wedding floral designers right on our doorstep.
+These scallywags are the most forward-thinking and talented group of wedding florists I’ve found, and push the boundaries of what’s possible with wedding flowers, mostly using locally sourced and native species, and operating on the edge of the movement towards maximum sustainability.

-Working out of their studio in Melbourne with her husband running around doing deliveries, Viviene runs a truly personal experience.
+Working out of their studio in Melbourne with her husband running around doing deliveries, Vivien runs a truly personal experience.

 See also: my interview with Babiana Botanic.